-- 1 A candidate for the Doctor of Literature must be: - (a) A graduate for the University; or - (b) A long standing academic staff member of the University; or - (c) A person who has some other long-standing connection with the University. - 2 The scope of practice for a Doctor of Literature includes evidence of an original contribution of excellence in philosophical, social, cultural, historical, or linguistic knowledge - evidence that is considered to have international and authoritative standing in their discipline/field. - 3 No person shall become a candidate for a Doctor of Literature until at least ten years after graduation to the qualifying degree. - 4 Work submitted on a previous occasion for consideration of a Doctor of Literature will not be reconsidered for the degree unless more than five years have lapsed since the previous submission and the resubmission includes new material.
+- 1 A candidate for the Doctor of Literature must be: - (a) A graduate of a degree programme of the University; or - (b) A current long-standing academic staff member of the University; or - (c) A person who has some other long-standing connection with and contribution to the University. - 2 The scope of practice for a Doctor of Literature includes evidence of a sustained, original contribution of excellence in philosophical, social, cultural, historical, or linguistic knowledge evidence that is considered to have international and authoritative standing in their discipline/field. - 3 No person shall become a candidate for a Doctor of Literature until at least ten years after graduation to the qualifying degree. - 4 Work submitted on a previous occasion for consideration of a Doctor of Literature will not be reconsidered for the degree unless more than five years have lapsed since the previous submission and the resubmission includes new material.